jgrh/lerret/README.md

 Lerret takes care of templating and image repurposing.
 Lerret doesn't come with any built in tools for generating stylesheets, minifying Javascript, or packaging and deploying your sites.
 Instead, it's recommended that you use your favourite tools directly to supplement what Lerret does well.

+Lerret supports GIF, JPEG, PNG and TIFF image formats.
+Lerret will also extract any EXIF tags embedded in your images and make them available to your templates and plugins.

 ## Getting Started

 In order to use Lerret you need to have Node.js and npm installed.
 Once you have those, install Lerret as follows: